lsst/pipelines_lsst_io/getting-started/data-setup.rst

 These timings are all for a single serial thread.
 Some steps can be sped up significantly if you have access to more than one core.
+For example, to speed up the single frame processing, you can try adding the ``-j4`` argument.
+This will attempt to run the processing on 4 cores simultaneously.

 Wrap up
 =======